Written by: Alex Popa

 Moreover, it seems like the free software keeps logs for at least a month.
 And considering that the mother company is based in the US, what do you think could happen if some government agency comes knocking on the doors, asking for information on someone?

-They will have to bow their heads in silence and give away the data, signing someone’s condemnation at the same time.
+They will have to bow their heads in silence and give away the data, potentially signing someone’s condemnation at the same time.

 The torrent policy is as bad as you can expect it to be.
 Ultrasurf is a browser-based service.
-It has no specific protocols in effect that would support torrenting or make it any more anonymous.
+It has no specific protocols in effect that would support torrenting or make it any more private.

 As for the customer support, it’s limited to user videos on Youtube showing you how to properly set up the software or you can search for any information on the user center on the company’s website.